dfacto-lab/grav-plugin-mediaembed/README.md

 ## Project Information:

-**This plugin is outdated.
-It does not work with Grav v1.x.x+ and cannot be administrated via Admin plugin without any problems.
-If you like this project, any help, pull request, or ideas are much appreciated.**
+**This plugin is a fork from https://github.com/sommerregen/grav-plugin-mediaembed it has been upgraded to work withe grav 1.x.x**

 **Status:** Seeking co-maintainer(s), Maintenance fixes only